-The Honors Experience Scholarship can provide students with up to $1,000 in support of learning experiences outside of the classroom such as study abroad, research, internships, or service learning during the current academic year.
+The Honors Experience Scholarship can provide students with up to $1,000 in support of learning experiences outside of the classroom such as study abroad, research, internships, or service learning.
 This scholarship is open to all UHC students.
 Students are restricted to one award per academic year.
-Applications for future academic year experiences (summer, 2014 and after) will be considered.
 Funding is limited, and priority is based on the order in which applications are received.
 Paid experiences are not eligible for award.

 Originally established by an anonymous donor and supported by generous contributors, the Excellence Fund provides stipends to partially reimburse students for thesis-related expenses, excluding production of the final document and expenses associated with committee meetings.
 Reimbursement stipends are available each term on a limited basis.
 Stipends in the amount of $1,000 to support research related expenses are available each term.

 Criteria: Requires endorsement by major professor certifying that funds are requested for actual thesis research expenses.
 Funds may be allocated from a variety of accounts supporting thesis research.
 Students may only apply during terms in which they are registered for classes.

 Thesis Page | Online Webform Application | Paper Application